 Local and Regional Impact-focused

-1992: Marcia Pagels, inspired by the Earth Summit in Rio de Janeiro, brings together like-minded friends to form the Peninsula Sustainability Project, which would later become Sustainable San Mateo County.
-It was the local response to the summit’s call of “Think Globally, Act Locally” and the suggestion that citizens monitor their own communities and regions.
+In 1992 Marcia Pagels was inspired by the Earth Summit in Rio de Janeiro to bring together like-minded friends and form the Peninsula Sustainability Project, which later became Sustainable San Mateo County (SSMC).
+It was the local response to the summit’s call to “Think Globally, Act Locally” and the suggestion that residents monitor their own communities and regions.

-2004-2006: The Green Dollhouse Project, a competition to help show kids and adults how we can all take action to make our homes healthier and more environmentally sustainable, was a collaborative effort in which SSMC played a major role, along with Coyote Point Museum, Eco Design Resources and RecycleWorks.
-It won the 2006 EPA Environmental Achievement Award and was part of the Governor’s Environmental and Economic Leadership Award that was awarded to RecycleWorks.
-The exhibit toured Sacramento and New York before closing at the Coyote Point Museum in 2006.
+- The Green Dollhouse Project, a competition designed to show how to make homes healthier and more environmentally sustainable, which SSMC developed with Coyote Point Museum, Eco Design Resources and RecycleWorks.
+It won the 2006 EPA Environmental Achievement Award.